pinobatch/numism/docs/gb_coins.md

 CPU instructions
 ----------------
-Blargg's CPU instructions test shows that NO$GMB produces incorrect flags for two categories of instructions: `op sp, hl` (adding an 8-bit signed value to SP) and `op rp` (adding a 16-bit register pair to HL).
-This test is CRC-driven like ZEXALL, leading to the development of the exerciser.
+Blargg's CPU instructions test shows that both NO$GMB and KiGB produce incorrect flags for two categories of instructions:
+`op sp, hl` (adding an 8-bit signed value to SP) and `op rp` (adding a 16-bit register pair to HL).
+Rather than giving details of what went wrong, this test just does a CRC over the results like ZEXALL.
+This led to the development of the exerciser.
 One can load the following instructions into the exerciser to make a quick spot check:

 - 19: `add hl, de`
     - GB: Z unchanged, N = 0, HC = carry from bits 11 and 15 of HL + DE